 Where is Halls Island and how do I get there?

 Halls Island is on Koshlong Lake in Haliburton, Ontario.
 The dock access to Koshlong is a 3 hour drive from Toronto.
-Boat transportation to and from the island will be arranged, as well as a weekly trip for supplies if necessary.
+Boat transportation to and from the island will be arranged.
 Urgent boat trips to the mainland can be arranged (please note that true emergencies should be directed to the Ontario Provincial Police, 911).

 What do I need to bring with me?